 I have asked Nima Veiseh a simple question: I want him to tell me about an embarrassing memory from his past.
 He’s had time to think about it, too, because I asked the same question in the email I sent several days ago to schedule the chat we’re having now.
 And yet he can’t answer me.

 Veiseh is one of just 60 or so people in the world who is thought to have a highly superior autobiographical memory, or HSAM, a condition discovered in 2006 by scientists at the University of California at Irvine.
 He remembers nearly every day of his life in vivid detail.
-I, in contrast, could not confidently tell you what I published on Science of Us just last week.
-Mine is only an average memory, and yet I often feel haunted by cringeworthy jolts backward in time.
+The more I thought about it, the more I was dying to know: What would it be like to remember your embarrassing moments when you remember everything that’s ever happened to you?

-But why do these memories so often seem to come back out of nowhere?
-Burnett, in his book, describes the brain not as a supercomputer that should be revered but as a dotty, irrational thing.
+A persistent memory is often associated with traumatic experiences, that’s not always the case.
+In his book The Idiot Brain, the neuroscientist Dean Burnett describes the brain not as a supercomputer that should be revered but as a dotty, irrational thing.
 Imagine, he says, “a computer that kept opening your more personal and embarrassing files, like the ones containing all your erotic Care Bears fanfiction, without being asked, and at random times.”

-To Burnett, that’s not a bad metaphor for your brain.
+So that’s the idiot brain theory.
 But Lia Kvavilashvili, a psychology researcher at the University of Hertfordshire, believes that memory is more orderly than that.
-Kvavilashvili has made a name for herself by studying what she calls “mind pops,” those thoughts that seem to come to you out of the clear blue sky.
-Early on in her research on mind pops, she wrote down every single one that happened to her over the course of nine months, during which she experienced some 400 of these cognitive mysteries.
-She found some commonalities: 90 percent of the time they happened when she was alone.
-And 80 percent of the time, they happened while she was doing some kind of mindless routine, like chores or personal grooming.
+She has made a name for herself by studying what she calls “mind pops,” those thoughts that seem to come to you out of the clear blue sky.
+So far no one has yet studied specific emotions attached to mind pops, so she can’t tell me exactly why embarrassing memories come back to us in this way.
+But she has some ideas.

 For another, think about how often your first response to someone who’s witnessed an embarrassing moment of yours is something like “This isn’t what it looks like” or “I can explain.”
 If you never actually get to make that explanation, the moment likely feels unresolved in your mind, and some researchers believe that interrupted moments stick with us longer than those that feel completed.